SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 "Okay, let's do this!"

-With that I left for her kitchen while thinking of what to make.
+With that I leave for her kitchen while thinking of what to make.

 Looking through her cupboards I find exactly what I am looking for: spaghetti.